 I might be late to this party

-since neutrals have been popular for a long time
+as neutrals have been popular for a long time

-and maybe their trend has peaked
+and their trend has peaked

-and lavender is now where it’s at
+and maybe lavender is now where it’s at

-but good design is not dependant upon any particular color and anyway,
+but good design is not dependant upon any particular color

 I gotta be me.

-Greys have been the star these recent years,
+Greys were the star for many years,

 while beige has been unloved, though that is now changing,